matrix-org/matrix-spec-proposals/proposals/2448-blurhash-for-media.md

 Room avatars having BlurHashes available will be especially useful when viewing a server's Public Rooms directory.

-An optional field is added to `m.room.avatar`'s `content` dictionary with the key `blurhash`.
+An optional field is added to `m.room.avatar`'s `content.info` dictionary with the key `blurhash`.
 Its value is a BlurHash of the media that is pointed to by `url`.